-During the year, Digital contributed £Nil (2018: £Nil) in the Group's net operating cash flows, paid £Nil (2018: £Nil) in respect of investing and financing activities.
+During the year, Digital contributed £Nil (2018: loss of £1,856,000) to the Group's net operating cash flows, paid £Nil (2018: £Nil) in respect of investing and financing activities.

 The Digital operations have been classified as a disposal group held for sale and presented separately on the balance sheet.
 Non-current assets were fully impaired at April 2018 with an impairment loss of £6.3m recognised.
 No further impairment loss has been recognised on the classification of these operations held for sale.